AmadeusW/amadeusw.github.io/content/tech/_index.md

 ---
-title: 'Electronics'
+title: 'Tech notes'
-date: 2022-11-23T21:06:31-08:00
+date: 2022-12-18
-weight: 3
+weight: 6
 ---

-Notes, tips and tricks which might come in handy on a hardware adventure.
+Collection of updated and out of date notes.